wso2/docs-mi/en/docs/install-and-setup/setup/deployment/deploying-micro-integrator-with-helm.md

     curl https://mi.wso2.com/healthz -k
     ```

-## Deploy the Micro Integrator with an Integration
+## Deploy the Micro Integrator with an integration

 To deploy the Micro Integrator with an integration (e.g., the HelloDocker sample), follow the instructions below.
 This section assumes you have already built a custom Docker image containing your integration, as outlined in the [HelloDocker sample guide]({{base_path}}/learn/samples/docker-sample/) and the [guide for generating Docker images]({{base_path}}/develop/generate-docker-image/).